-intelligent A receptive of arguments and ideas 2. objective B remaining at a task for a long amount of time to complete a task or project 3. creative C making observations and decisions based upon evidence, not 4. open-minded personal opinion or hearsay 5. curious D very interested in working very hard, devoting a lot of time to complete a task or project 6. talented E producing new and original ideas and things, inventive 7. dedicated F having a high degree of mental capacity G having or showing special abilities for a particular type of work 8. persistent H eager to know or learn 1. decision- maker A searching for new discoveries B being able to make important choices or/and judgements manci D being able to make important energy of and judgements a positive approach to failure; open-mindedness, cooperation with others; tolerance for other opinions, explanations, or points of view; avoidance of broad generalizations when evidence is limited; demand for verification, longing to know and to understand; respect for logic; consideration for consequences.

-- 2. communicator C creating new models or designs - 3. designer D making opinions and information known and understood by others, - 4. inventor sharing and exchanging opinions.
+intelligent A receptive of arguments and ideas 2. objective B remaining at a task for a long amount of time to complete a task or 3. creative project C making observations and decisions based upon evidence, not 4. open-minded personal opinion or hearsay 5. curious D very interested in working very hard, devoting a lot of time to complete a task or project 6. talented E producing new and original ideas and things, inventive 7. dedicated F having a high degree of mental capacity 0 G having or showing special abilities for a particular type of work 8. persistent H eager to know or learn 1. decision-maker A searching for new discoveries e 2. communicator B being able to make important choices or/and judgements 3. designer C creating new models or designs 4. inventor D making opinions and information known and understood by others, sharing and exchanging opinions.